camilne9/election_analytics_blog/posts/reflection_prediction.md

 | Trump     | 46.1                          |
 | Biden     | 53.9                          |

-Finally, I simulated the election 10,000 times using win probabilities determined by historical data.
-These simulations gave Trump a 2.49% chance of winning the election.
+Finally, I simulated the election 10,000 times using win probabilities determined by historical data. **These simulations gave Trump a 2.49% chance of winning the election.**

 ## Methodology for Prediction

-My model was based entirely on polling and historical data on the accuracy of polling.
-I found that there is a strong correlation between polling close to the election and the election result.
-Thus, I fit a linear regression between the polling average and the actual two-party vote share in past elections and I used that regression line to predict the two party vote shares in each state.
+**My model was based entirely on polling and historical data on the accuracy of polling.** I found that there is a strong correlation between polling close to the election and the election result.
+Thus, I fit a linear regression between the polling average and the actual two-party vote share in past elections.
+I used that regression line to predict the two party vote shares in each state based on polling in October.
 The regression line showed a deviation from the y = x line that would indicate perfect predictive power from the polls.
 This deviation shows that polling tends to overestimate Democrats and underestimate Republicans.

 Using the